dockstore/dockstore-ui/app/docs/getting-started-with-cwl.md

 id: "BAMStats"
 label: "BAMStats tool"
 cwlVersion: v1.0
-description: |
+doc: |
         ![build_status](https://quay.io/repository/collaboratory/dockstore-tool-bamstats/status)
         A Docker container for the BAMStats command.
 See the [BAMStats](http://bamstats.sourceforge.net/) website for more information.
 ```

-These items are recommended and the description is actually parsed and displayed in the Dockstore page.
+These items are recommended and the doc (description) is actually parsed and displayed in the Dockstore page.
 Here's an example:

 ![Entry](docs/entry.png)

-In the code above you can see how to have an extended description which is quite useful.
+In the code above you can see how to have an extended doc (description) which is quite useful.

 ```
 dct:creator: